my-tiny-experiments/ajaxer/README.md

 # Ajaxer as axer;
-simplify ajax request fro forms and anchors, just by adding axer attributes
+simplify ajax request in forms and anchors, just by adding axer attributes